alejandro-cobo/torchinfo.nvim/README.md

 ```

 ModuleA will be ignored while ModuleB will be successfully analyzed.
 You can
-temporally add default values to any module you want to include in the analysis.
+temporally add default values to any module to include it in the analysis.

 ## Potential future features